seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 further afoot, I shall break my wind.
 Well, I doubt
 not but to die a fair death for all this, if I
 'scape hanging for killing that rogue.
 I have
-forsworn her company hourly any time this two and
+forsworn his company hourly any time this two and
 twenty years, and yet I am bewitched with the
 rogue's company.
 If the rascal hath not given me
-medicines to make me love her, I'll be hanged; it
+medicines to make me love him, I'll be hanged; it
 could not be else: I have drunk medicines.
 Poins!

 *A whistle*